premieroctet/next-crud/README.md

 - `$asc` for ascending order
 - `$desc` for descending order

+#### limit

+A number representing the number of element to return

+#### skip

+The number of element to skip the first n elements from the query

+#### distinct

+A field name on which the duplicates are removed from the dataset

 # Adapters

 An adapter is a class implementing various methods allowing you to query the data to the database your app uses.